 Don’t worry at St. Peter’s Studio Dental Clinic, we are always happy to help you.
 Simply call our clinic on 01234261881 even out of normal clinic operating hours and an experienced clinician will give you advice or arrange to see you.
 Call out charges may apply.

 What sort of situations are considered to be dental emergencies?

 Here are some sorts of problems that you might wish to get seen to straight away.

 - A severe toothache – Sometimes you can experience a severe toothache even though you have been seeing the dentist regularly.
 This pain can be so severe that you cannot wait until the clinic is next open.

 - Broken/Cracked tooth – you may have broken your tooth eating something hard or traumatised your teeth.
 If there is pain associated with this fracture then you may wish to call straight away otherwise you may wish to wait until normal clinic opening hours.

-- Damaged braces - Depending on the extent of the damage and whether you are in discomfort, you may be asked to visit your orthodontic treatment provider more urgently.
+- Damaged braces – Depending on the extent of the damage and whether you are in discomfort, you may be asked to visit your orthodontic treatment provider more urgently.
 Sometimes, the problem can wait until your next appointment.
-While braces are damaged they my not work as effectively.
+While braces are damaged they may not work as effectively.

 - Lost crown – Some dentists may not consider this to be an emergency even if the crown is at the front of your mouth.
 Here at St. Peter’s Studio Dental Clinic, we recognise that your smile is so important and so we are happy for you to contact us out of hours for cementing in your lost crown.

 - Broken/lost filling – When a filling has fallen out there can be extreme sensitivity to hot and cold or worse pain.
-Sometimes there can be pain where a sharp edge is rubbing on your tongue.
+Sometimes there can be a pain where a sharp edge is rubbing on your tongue.